cryostatio/cryostat-legacy/README.md

 exec:exec@stop-jfr-datasource exec:exec@stop-grafana exec:exec@stop-container
 exec:exec@destroy-pod`
 * or `bash repeated-integration-tests.sh 1`.
-* To run a single integration test without rebuilding, add the flag `-Dit.test=NameOfClassIT` in `STARTFLAGS=(...)` to `repeated-integration-tests.sh`, then run `bash repeated-integration-tests.sh 1`.
-You can also specify a comma-separated list of itests, e.g. `-Dit.test=AutoRulesIT,RecordingWorkflowIT`.
-Note that modifying an itest file does not require a rebuild.
+* To run selected integration tests without rebuilding, append the name(s) of your itest class(es) as an argument to `repeated-integration-tests.sh`, e.g. `bash repeated-integration-tests.bash 1 AutoRulesIT,RecordingWorkflowIT`.
+Note that modifying a test file does not require a rebuild.

 ## RUN